wooga/eredis/README.md

 Eredis has only one function to interact with redis, which is `eredis:q(Client::pid(), Command::iolist())`.
-The response will either be `{ok, Value::binary()}` or `{error, Message::binary()}`.
-The value is always the binary value returned by Redis, without any type conversion.
+The response will either be `{ok, Value::binary() | [binary()]}` or `{error, Message::binary()}`.
+The value is always the exact value returned by Redis, without any type conversion.
+If Redis returns a list of values, this list is returned in the exact same order without any type conversion.

-To start the client, use `eredis:start_link/0` or `eredis:start_link/4`. `start_link/4` takes the following arguments:
+To start the client, use any of the `eredis:start_link/0,1,2,3,4,5` functions.
+They all include sensible defaults. `start_link/5` takes the following arguments:

 * Host, dns name or ip adress as string
-* Port, integer
+* Port, integer, default is 6379
 * Database, integer or 0 for default database
 * Password, string or empty string([]) for no password
+* Reconnect sleep, integer of milliseconds to sleep between reconnect attempts

 ## Reconnecting on Redis down / network failure / timeout / etc

-When Eredis for some reason looses the connection to Redis, Eredis will keep trying to reconnect until a connection is successfully established, which includes the AUTH and SELECT calls.
-The sleep time between attempts to reconnect is 100 milliseconds.
+When Eredis for some reason looses the connection to Redis, Eredis will keep trying to reconnect until a connection is successfully established, which includes the `AUTH` and `SELECT` calls.
+The sleep time between attempts to reconnect can be set in the `eredis:start_link/5` call.

 As long as the connection is down, Eredis will respond to any request immediately with `{error, no_connection}` without actually trying to